Maël de Gevigney: Career

 Durand de Gevigney is a youth product of his local club Feucherolles USA, AS Meudon, Drancy, and Versailles.

 He began his senior career with Versailles in 2019, and helped them achieve promotion into the Championnat National 2 in his second season with them, and was thereafter named their captain.

-He transferred to Nîmes on 30 June 2022, signing his first professional contract.
+He was transferred to Nîmes on 30 June 2022, signing his first professional contract.

 He made his professional debut with Nîmes as a late substitute in a 1–0 Ligue 2 loss to Caen on 30 July 2022.